 Yes?
 Without our FUNDRAISERS and regular events, sales and original fundraising ideas, we could not continue our work, caring for cats and kittens.
 There are lots of local events and venues in the area where we can raise awareness and raise funds for our worthwhile cause.
 Activities involved include coming up with ideas for venues, persuading people to volunteer goods to sell, and manning stalls.
 Answering queries from the public about feline welfare, lost cats and adoption while raising funds is a central part of a branch/adoption centre's frontline fundraiser’s work.

 - Do you just want to make a difference, to ensure all cats are homed to the right places, or do you have transport and a few hours to spare?

 - Maybe you just love animals and want to use some of your spare time to benefit cats and kittens in your area?

-Interested?
-Then please call us to discuss how you could help.
+Interested in finding out more about how you could help out?
+Then please call us to discuss what you could do.

 A 4-pen block in a fosterer's garden